5 Normal Ways Relationships Change Over Time & 4 Ways That Aren't Normal At All

-"Over the course of a relationship, couples go through many different stages; from lust to trust," Shamyra Howard-Blackburn, LCSW, Sex & Relationship Therapist, and owner of Conquest Counseling, tells Bustle.
+"Over the course of a relationship, couples go through many different stages; from lust to trust," Sex and relationship therapist Shamyra Howard-Blackburn, LCSW, and owner of Conquest Counseling, tells Bustle.
 "As humans, we evolve.
 Our perspectives, values, and behaviors change over time which can affect our partners.
 People in relationships will experience many adjustments.
 The true test of dealing with change is how couples choose to address these changes and work through them.
 There are some changes that commonly occur, however, there are some not so common changes that can make or break a relationship."

 Normal: Changes In Your Libidos

 "Many couples, especially those in long-term relationships, report a change in desire at some point in the relationship," Howard-Blackburn says.
 Changes in libido are nothing to panic about, as long as you and your partner are both willing to communicate and work through the problem together.